Amer Alrjoub

 Amer Alrjoub (born April 13, 1981), also written as Amer Al-Rjoub (Arabic: عامر الرجوب) is a Jordanian television personality based in Amman, Jordan.
-He began his television career in 2011 as an anchor and presenter on Orient News and is currently one of the leading media personalities in Jordan through the Jordanian television channel Al-Mamlakah.
-His large social media presence has given him a celebrity status in Jordan and the Middle East.
+He began his television career in 2011 as an anchor and presenter on Orient News and the Jordanian television channel Al-Mamlakah.
 He is sometimes compared to an Arabic version of Larry King.

 Early life

 Amer Alrjoub was born in 1981 in the village of As-Sarih, Irbid Governorate, Jordan.
 He graduated in 2003 from Yarmouk University with a degree in journalism.
 He is the first in his family to become a media figure.